 Malaysia Travel Budget

-Malaysia is definitely a budget travel destination and this Malaysia itinerary can certainly be done without breaking the bank.
+Malaysia is definitely a budget travel destination and this two-week Malaysia itinerary can certainly be done without breaking the bank.
 If you consider yourself a backpacker or an extreme budget traveller, you will not struggle to keep your daily spending budget under around $15 per day.

 For your reference in planning your Malaysia budget, the average prices of a few different items are summarised below: